fulup-bzh/OidConnect/README.md

      composer require "laravelcollective/annotations" # http://laravelcollective.com/docs/5.0/annotations
      composer update

+ note: as annotation is not validate by default anymore within Laravel you should run route:scan command to create routes
+     artisan route:scan

 4) If you want to use Orange provider for test, create an alias on localhost